chirpstack/chirpstack-gateway-bridge/docs/content/gateway/cisco.md

 #### Configuration

-The LoRa Gateway Bridge uses a file for configuration.
+The ChirpStack Gateway Bridge uses a file for configuration.
 Please refer to [Configuration]({{<ref "install/config.md">}}) for a full example.
 Below you will find a minimal configuration example to get you started.

 To create the configuration directory and create the configuration file:

 {{<highlight bash>}}
-mkdir /etc/lora-gateway-bridge
+mkdir /etc/chirpstack-gateway-bridge
-vi /etc/lora-gateway-bridge/lora-gateway-bridge.toml
+vi /etc/chirpstack-gateway-bridge/chirpstack-gateway-bridge.toml
 {{</highlight>}}

 Then paste the following configuration and make modifications where needed: